-Contribution to child-care costs associated with conference attendance
+Contribution to child-care and other caring costs associated with conference attendance

-See below, comments from two members of staff who have utilized the fund:
+Comments from members of staff who have utilised the fund:

 "Without the money, I would have had to make a choice whether I would attend the workshop leaving my daughter behind or whether not to attend the workshop so I can be with her.
 Given that she is just 15 month old, leaving her behind would not have been an option for me.
 Hence, without the money, I would not have been able to go.

 "Now, the additional child care cost covered by the grant meant I did not have to choose between my daughter and the workshop".

 Please write your report here.